I am responsible. When anyone, anywhere, reaches out for help, I want the hand of A.A. always to be there. And for that: I am responsible.

 Much has changed in the rooms of AA since I got sober 18 years ago.
 AA has evolved.
 When I walked into my first meeting the message was clear.
 AA was a ‘bridge to normal living’, it was the nearest a person like me would get to being ‘born again’.
-I was advised to look for the similarities and not the difference when people qualified, it was suggested that I find a sponsor.
-A sponsor is a man or woman who is willing to take an AA new comer through the ubiquitous 12 steps.
+It was suggested that I look for the similarities and not the difference when people qualified.
+It was suggested that I find a sponsor.
+A sponsor is a man or woman willing to take an AA new comer through the ubiquitous 12 steps.

 Men sponsoring men and women sponsoring women to avoid romantic complications.

-Sponsorship used to be a humble service, a helping hand, to check in, to unravel the mysteries of AA, a friendly face to show someone around the rooms… as well as to go through the 12 steps.
+Sponsorship used to be a humble service, a helping hand, unraveling the mysteries of AA.
+A familiar face to show a newby around the rooms… as well as to go through the 12 steps.
 That first year I did whatever I was told to do.
 I made tea, cleaned up cigarette butts, I diligently read the Big Book.
 I was advised to find a sponsor who had what I wanted… all I wanted was peace of mind.
 I met Vince who took me swiftly through the steps.
 I remained willing and teachable.
-Vince was a perfect introduction to AA and for him I will always be grateful.
-It is because of the solid foundation he helped me build in sobriety that I remain sober today.
+Vince was the perfect introduction to AA and to him I will always be grateful.
+It is because of the solid foundation Vince helped me build in early sobriety that I remain sober today.

 They say: Call me every day, don’t have sex for a year, we’ll do this my way… or the highway.